cortex-lab/phy/docs/index.md

 # Introduction

+**NOTE: this documentation is for the development version of phy 2.0, available on GitHub, cortex-lab/phy repository, dev branch.
+A release should be available soon.**

 [**phy**](https://github.com/cortex-lab/phy) is an open-source Python library providing a graphical user interface for visualization and manual curation of large-scale electrophysiological data.
 It is optimized for high-density multielectrode arrays containing hundreds to thousands of recording sites (mostly Neuropixels probes).

 [![phy 2.0a0 screenshot](https://user-images.githubusercontent.com/1942359/58665615-90f32200-8331-11e9-8403-9961c13b8f17.png)](https://user-images.githubusercontent.com/1942359/58665615-90f32200-8331-11e9-8403-9961c13b8f17.png)